manabuo/machine-learning-using-tensorflow/chapters/chapter3.md

 To define a placeholder, it is necessary to define `dtype` parameter that specifies the data type of the values that it is going to contain.
 The second required parameter is `shape` which specifies the shape of the placeholder tensor and the shape that will be passed to the placeholder.
 If `shape = None`, this means that tensors of any shape will be accepted.
 Using `shape = None` it is easy to construct the graphs, but nightmarish for debugging.
 You should always define the shape of your placeholders as detailed as possible.

-In this example, we know that our features data set shape is 569 by 30.
+In this example, we know that our features dataset shape is 569 by 30.
 This means that when we create a placeholder for `x` the shape should be `[569, 30]`.
 However, as it is computationally more efficient to feed to the graph small batches rather than a full data set at once, we will split 569 samples into smaller chunks.
 The size of each chunk/batch in the script is given by `BATCH_SIZE` value.
 Therefore the placeholder's shape is  `[BATCH_SIZE, 30]`.
 In some situations, the last batch may be shorter than `BATCH_SIZE` value and this could potentially "break the code".
 In order to avoid this situation, we write `[None, X_FEATURES]`, where `X_FEATURES = 30` for convenience and `None` stands for an arbitrary number.
 Similarly, we define the placeholder for `y_true`, which shape is `[None, Y_FEATURES]` where in our case `Y_FEATURES = 2`.

 > Note: You can also give your placeholder a name as you can any other _op_ in TensorFlow.